New Coronavirus (SARS-CoV-2) and the Safety Margins of Plasma Protein Therapies

-- The SARS-CoV-2 is a large sized virus (approximately 120 nm in diameter) (17, 18).
-The relatively large size and lipid envelope makes it highly susceptible to steps with virus inactivation and removal capacity used during the manufacturing processes, such as solvent-detergent (S/D) (19), low pH incubation, caprylate-, pasteurization- (20) or dry-heat treatments (21), nanofiltration or fractionation processes and others (22).
-The effectiveness of these processes has been demonstrated on other lipid-enveloped model viruses which are quite similar to 2019-nCoV, e.g. human coronavirus 229E and OC43, SARS-CoV, and porcine coronavirus TGEV (23, 24).
+- The SARS-CoV-2 is a large sized virus (approximately 120 nm in diameter) (25-27).
+The relatively large size and lipid envelope makes it highly susceptible to steps with virus inactivation and removal capacity used during the manufacturing processes, such as solvent-detergent (S/D) (28), low pH incubation, caprylate-, pasteurization- (29) or dry-heat treatments (30), nanofiltration or fractionation processes and others (31).
+The effectiveness of these processes has been demonstrated on other lipid-enveloped model viruses which are quite similar to SARS-CoV-2, e.g. human coronavirus 229E and OC43, SARS-CoV, and porcine coronavirus TGEV (32-33).

-Based on the established processes of virus inactivation and removal during manufacturing of plasma-derived products, PPTA concludes that the SARS-CoV-2 is not a concern for the safety margins of plasma protein therapies manufactured by PPTA member companies.
+In summary, based on the sensitive nature of the virus, being large and lipid-enveloped, as well as the established processes with steps offering virus inactivation and removal capacity during the manufacturing processes of plasma-derived products, PPTA concludes that the SARS-CoV-2 is not a concern for the safety margins of plasma protein therapies manufactured by PPTA member companies.

 The novel coronavirus, now called SARS-CoV-2, belongs to the family of Coronaviridae, which are known to infect animals and humans, causing respiratory and gastrointestinal illness.